 Don’t let those heart-melting eyes or that fluffy, gorgeous coat overtake your common sense.
 If a dog is known to show reactivity towards cats—or children, or humans in general—there’s no guarantee they won’t go after you and yours, no matter how “chill” they all are.

 How Much Time Can You Dedicate to Your Dog?

 Here are some questions to ask yourself to see if you have the time for a dog:

 Are you able to give your dog at least two daily walks, or can you afford to pay a dog walker to do so?

-Are you willing and able to put in the time to deal with any behavioural issues that arise and potentially attend training sessions?
+Are you willing and able to put in the time to deal with any behavioral issues that arise (and potentially attend training sessions)?

-Can you dedicate some time to socialising your dog?
+Can you dedicate some time to socializing your dog?

 Do you have time to groom a higher-maintenance dog?

 Will you have to leave the dog alone for longer than 6–8 hours at a time?